Quicklinks

 Through the five disciplines of The Arts (Dance, Drama, Media, Music and Visual Art) students develop, share and pass on understandings of themselves, their histories, and their culture.

-Learning a language other than English introduces students to other languages as a means of accessing other peoples’ way of thinking; inspires interest and respect for other cultures; and develops an array of transferable skills.
+Learning a language provides opportunities for students to access other people's ways of thinking, inspires interest and respect for other cultures, and develops an array of transferable skills.

 Subjects (Years 11 – 12)